top of page

 • Use full legal names as they appear on your government issued identification.

-• If the name on the marriage registration doesn’t exactly match the name on your identification you may encounter
+• If the name on the marriage registration doesn’t exactly match the name on your identification you may encounter difficulties.

 • Vital Statistics Agency permanently maintains a copy of the registration form exactly as it is received.